? Sunday Skate

 Our historical partner “Nomadeshop” does provide a skate rental service in its store right where the skate starts, place de la Bastille :

-CAUTION : make sure you contact them and inquire about conditions and opening times.
-The main store is closed on sundays, and the rental service sometimes does not operate in winter time….
+CAUTION : make sure you contact them and inquire about conditions and opening times, which evolve with seasons. [feb 2022 : closed on sundays/mondays]

 Our association sets up monthly “technical sessions” for our members to practice together.
 Skilled volunteers (some holding a BIF certificate — Federal Instructor Certificate) will coach those who require help to progress.
 These sessions are members-only.